kevinjohnsongeno/Student-Grade-Tracker---5/README.md

-# StudentLogin Database
+# Grade Tracker Database

-**StudentLogin** is a simple system designed to manage and relate:
+**Grade Tracker** is a simple system designed to manage and relate:

 - Student records
 - Student login credentials